 Record the patent number of a parent or related application that is now patented or of an original patent now being reissued with “refs. checked” or “refs. ck’ed.”Examples

 A. Search History Printouts

-Any time that an electronic search was performed (i.e., limited classification search, or text search), examiners must include a complete search history in the form of a printout to be placed in the application file (scanned into IFW).
-The printout must include the following minimum information:
+Any time that an electronic search was performed (i.e., limited classification search, or text search), examiners must include a complete search history in the application file.
+The search history must include the following minimum information:

 - (1) all the search logic or chemical structure or sequence(s) used as a database query;